 Some people might find that boring… not me!

 Liquid Lipsticks in Allison, Ashton, Bittersweet, Bohemian, Clover, Crush, Currant, Dazed, Dolce, Dusty Mauve, Faded Terracotta, Grim, Hudson, Insomniac, Kathryn, Madison, Malt, Maude, Mulberry, Naked, Nocturnal, Poet, Redwood, Requiem, Rio, Ripened Red, Rock Sand, Soft Lilac Starfish, Strawberry, Stripped, Trouble, Tulip, and Violet

 This list is very much up to date as of 2021 but their Vegan Favorites page is regularly updated, so keep an eye out here for new and exciting makeup and brushes.

-- For Medium Brown hair with cool/ash undertones
+- For Dark Brown hair with a warm undertone

 - Available in 11 shades

 No, Anastasia Beverly Hills have confirmed they never test any ingredients nor finished beauty products on any animals.

 None of the third parties or suppliers involved in any of the ABH production process test on animals either.